Samoan Americans: Alaska and Hawaii

 Two percent of people in the city of Anchorage, Alaska are of Samoan descent, with nearly 6,000 living in the city.
 Alaska has a relatively high proportion of them, comprising about 0.8% of the state's population.

+In recent years, the Samoan population has rapidly increased in Alaska.
+Barrow, Alaska and Whittier, Alaska both are rife in Samoan residents and Samoan churches have become commonly attended in rural Alaska as well.

 Midwest and South

 In the Midwest, a significant Samoan community is in Independence, Missouri, where around 1,000 Samoan people reside (0.9% of the city).
 In nearby Kansas City, Missouri there lives 340 Samoans, which is 0.1% of the city's population.

 In the Eastern United States and Southeastern United States, Samoan communities exist in Fayetteville, North Carolina and Clarksville, Tennessee.
 There are 365 Samoan-origin people in Prince William County, Virginia, and a Samoan church in Alexandria.

 There is a community of Samoans in Liberty County, Georgia.

 In Texas, there is a Samoan community prominent in the Dallas-Fort Worth suburb of Euless (0.5%), and a Samoan church in the city of Killeen (0.3%).